 - ability to put the pomodoros I have done in some context (simple todo-list and/or tagging system like #work #blog #studies etc)

 - statistics of how much deep work time I was able to perform each day/week

 - get reports presenting above with some nice looking charts (in weekly emails?)

 - multiplatform desktop app - would like it to run on Windows/macOS/Linux since I tend to switch between them a lot

 The closest I found is Pomotodo, but it doesn’t have the healthy tips and is not so UX friendly, at least the Windows version.

 So, I am about to make such.
 I am excited to use Progressive Web App approach to create a multiplatform app, it seems like PWA support on desktop should bring me there ❤.

 It is far from being finished but is already useful enough for me to use it - basic pomodoro timer with desktop notification.

-Here it is, Yet Another Pomodoro App (CLICK ME).
+Yet Another Pomodoro App (CLICK ME) (Yapa is out!
+Find more).
 It is super simple and ugly.
 As long as you open it in Google Chrome on any system, you should be able to install it as a stand-alone, offline first app.
 It is a website but you don’t need an internet connection to use it after you enter it!
 This is probably the future of how apps, both desktop and mobile, will be distributed.

 I am about to add next features to Yet Another Pomodoro App (and think about some proper name, though YAPA acronym sounds tempting).
 And sure, polish it to look much better ;) Would love to get some feedback about the idea.
 Do you find such problems in your workflow?
 Do you use any tools in this area that I might check for reference?
 Would you use YAPA when it’s finished?
 Let me know guys!